informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

   - *nextheight > refHeader.signedHeader.Header.Height*
 - Expected postcondition:
-  - If *n* is correct, it returns the following data: c    - *headerToVerify.signedHeader* is a signed header consistent with the blockchain
+  - If *n* is correct, it returns the following data:
+    - *headerToVerify.signedHeader* is a signed header consistent with the blockchain
     - *headerToVerify.Validators* is the validator set of the blockchain at height *nextheight*